 Overall, the screening and discussion provided a valuable insight into political censorship in the UK at a time of enormous political and social volatility.
 Yet the issues discussed have hardly gone away.
 Working class political perspectives remain more or less absent from broadcast journalism - and the situation is worsening rather than improving.
 As Petley suggested, the sharpening of commercial imperatives in British broadcasting following the Broadcasting Act of 1990 has made politically challenging television journalism harder than ever to produce.

 The event got me thinking about the representation of the working class on British television in general.
-Working class people appear all the time in factual and fictional television programmes (although they are frequently depicted in popular televison programmes as feckless and work-shy, as I have argued here).
+Working class people appear all the time in factual and fictional television programmes (although they are frequently depicted in popular televison programmes as feckless and work-shy, as discussed by me here).
 But working class political positions are another thing altogether.
 Perhaps it is useful here to distinguish between the working class, understood in sociological terms as a category or identity to be represented, and the proletariat - Marx's 'class for itself'.
 What was so scandalous to the ruling class about Loach's work in the early 1980s is precisely what gives politicians, union leaders and television producers the shivers today: the voicing of proletarian perspectives that defy the logic of 'representation' in defence of working class interests.